parinwarishui/FlashcardPlayer/README.md

 # Flashcard Player
+It's a flashcard player app for you to use with your own flashcard CSV files!
+Yes, you can freely import your own definitions or words that you want to revise into this app and go through them all conveniently.
-This is a simple flashcards player app, which you can input a CSV file with two columns (the former being the questions, and the latter being the answer) to use the program.
-This can be used to review certain topics, totally depending on what you want to do with it.
+This can be used to review various topics, depending on what you want to do with it, I obviously do not have control over that.

+## Getting Started
+To get this running on your own computer, do the following!

 ## How to use the app?
 1. After starting the program, use the top button to load your .csv file, it needs to have two columns (questions/answers), and no header row as it will also end up being added to the flashcards player.